Sweet Genius

-Sweet Genius was an American reality-based cooking television series on the Food Network.
-The series was hosted by pastry chef Ron Ben-Israel.
-The premise of the show pitted four chefs, of confectionery and pastry, against one another to compete for a chance to win $10,000 based on the creativity and taste of each dish.
+Sweet Genius is an American reality-based cooking television series on the Food Network.
+The series is hosted by pastry chef Ron Ben-Israel.
+The premise of the show pits four chefs, of confectionery and pastry, against one another to compete for a chance to win $10,000 based on the creativity and taste of each dish.
 The first season premiered on September 22, 2011.
 Season two debuted on March 15, 2012.
 Season 3 premiered on October 18, 2012, ending on January 24, 2013.

 Format

 Similar to the format of the show Chopped, four chefs compete in separate rounds with mandatory ingredients.
 After each round, a chef is eliminated from the competition.
 What differentiates it from Chopped is that they also must include an inspiration.
 In Season 1, the rounds were divided into challenges to create Frozen, Baked and Chocolate desserts and also an electronic voice told them their inspiration and ingredients for the round.
-In the following seasons, the format was changed to Chocolate, Candy and Cake and the electronic voice was taken out.
+Chef Ben-Israel had a much stricter personality in this season.
+In the following seasons, the format was changed to Chocolate, Candy and Cake and the electronic voice was taken out, while Chef Ben-Israel became far less strict and more cheery.

 At the beginning of each round, Chef Ben-Israel reveals the first mandatory ingredient followed by an inspiration.
 The second mandatory ingredient is revealed at the halfway point of each round.
 On rare occasions, a third ingredient is introduced.
 The time limit goes from 40 minutes in the first round, 50 minutes in the second round, and then an hour in the final round.
 After each round, Chef Ben-Israel tastes and evaluates each dessert.
 The loser of the round is revealed when Chef Ben-Israel formally tells the contestant, "You were no sweet genius."